Bhawna-ux/OLIST-Sales-Analysis/README.md

  **Are customer happy or not?
 If they are disstaisfied what is the potential reason behind it?**
    * With 4.09 of Customer Satisfaction Score (CSAT), OLIST has 14% negative reviews, 76% Positive and 8% neutral. <br>
    * Late deliveries and bad product quality affects customer feedback.
 Out of 14K negative feedback, 29% customers gives bad feedback due to late deliveries.<br>
-   * Company's return policy could be a reason of negative reviews.<br>
+   * Company's return policy could be another reason of negative reviews.<br>
    It is important to know that <br>
    This analysis does not include feedback related to the website experience, as customer satisfaction surveys are typically administered after product delivery or when delivery is overdue.
  ### Product Analysis
  **Which product is the least popular and most susceptible to customer dissatisfaction?**
-   * Bed Bath Table has highest number of orders (9.4K) but Health Beauty generates highest sale amount (1.3M) with highest positive feedback (0.80).<br>
+   * Security and Services is least popular among all products with number of orders 2.   <br>
-   * Security and Services is least popular among all products with number of orders 2.<br>
+   * Bed Bath Table has highest number of orders (9.4K) but Health Beauty generates highest sale amount (1.3M) with positive feedback (0.80).<br>
      ![image](https://github.com/user-attachments/assets/def8002c-a7c2-4e54-899f-f956c765c06e)

  ### Payment